-While KAND is a degenerative disorder, progression of the disease may vary dramatically from person to person.
-People affected by mutations in KIF1A may experience different challenges, and the disorder does not affect any two individuals the same way.
+While KAND is a degenerative disorder, progression of the disease may vary from person to person.
+People affected by mutations in KIF1A may experience different medical challenges.
 It is important to consult a physician immediately if you suspect your child could have KAND.

 The following symptoms are commonly associated with KAND.

 Hereditary Spastic Paraplegia (HSP) refers to a group of disorders that are characterized by progressive weakness and spasticity (stiffness) of the legs.
 HSP can be identified by gait abnormalities or limited range of motion in the legs.
 Complicated forms may be accompanied by other symptoms.
 These additional symptoms include impaired vision due to cataracts and problems with the optic nerve, ataxia (lack of balance and muscle coordination), epilepsy, cognitive impairment, peripheral neuropathy, and deafness.